Book Reviews

 If weird food fascinates you, then The Bizarre Truth will show you where to find unusual food like buffalo marrow, feet and skin stew (India), shark's head (Singapore), bull scrotums (Chile) and porcupine (Botswana).

-The Bizarre Truth is an experiential guide to global cultures through their cuisines.
+Andrew Zimmern's book is an experiential guide to global cultures through their cuisines.
 Once you start reading this part-food, part-travel book, you can't put it down.

 Entertaining and educational, this 271-page guidebook to strange foods does not intend to shock people.
 Instead, Andrew Zimmern wants readers to understand how unusual foods reflect history, traditions and humanity.
 His first-person culinary experiences inspire you to venture off the beaten track to discover traditional cuisines.